-Climb up a blocky dihedral to a ledge.
+For the left route, ~5.8+, climb up a blocky dihedral to a ledge.
 Climb the headwall above, following the crack in its center that begins as hands, passes over a block, then turns to a finger crack.
 Finish on easy slab to an anchor on the blocks at the top.
+Good gear lead.

 Route #23 in Chen/Wehner, as shown on the South Side beta photo.

 This climb is also listed as Beverly #25 (5.9+) and Jackson #8 (5.9+).